Gl1tchGh0st/DataMiner/README.md

 # DataMiner

-A collection of modules and functions for malware (primarily spyware)
+A collection of modules and functions for malware (primarily spyware).
+The main fous for these functions are windows, however some work on any system while other can be easily modified for them.

 # Features